 Stryker Brigades Begin European Rotation Exchange

-Two U.S. Army Stryker brigade combat teams have initiated their scheduled rotation swap in Germany, maintaining continuous armored presence in Europe.
+Two U.S. Army Stryker brigade combat teams just kicked off their scheduled rotation swap in Germany.
+One heads home, the other takes over.
+The idea is to keep a continuous armored American presence in Europe without permanently stationing more troops there.

 Stryker vehicles in field operations